shorepine/alles/README.md

 ```

 Will set voice 0 (default) to a sine wave (default) at 440Hz amplitude 0.1, then set amplitude of voice 0 to 0.5, then change the waveform to a square but keep everything else the same.
 Then set voice 1 to an FM synth playing midi note 50 at amplitude 0.2.
 Then set voice 1's amplitude to 0.4.
 Then change voice 0 again to a saw wave.

+## Testing

+If you are not on wifi, you can test the synthesizers by pushing the BOOT button (if using a dev board) or GPIO0 within 2 seconds *after* applying power.
+Don't press BOOT while applying power, that puts it in a bootloader mode.
+The synthesizer will run through scales using different waveforms and loudnesses for you to test.

+In normal operation, a small "bleep" noise is made a few seconds after boot to confirm that the synthesizer is ready to receive UDP packets.
+If you don't hear the bleep, ensure the Wi-Fi authentication is correct.

 ## Addressing individual synthesizers